-Interim Administrative Actions for Employees: In accordance with university rules and System policies, CRTIX may request that an employee be placed on leave, suspended with pay, reassigned and/or place in another type of temporary status pending completion of the investigation and resolution process.
+Interim Administrative Actions for Employees: In accordance with university rules and System policies, WTAMU Office of Civil Rights and Title IX (CRTIX) may request that an employee be placed on leave, suspended with pay, reassigned and/or place in another type of temporary status pending completion of the investigation and resolution process.
 CRTIX may also issue interim restrictions to an employee, which include, but are not limited to, contact restrictions (no-contact directives); representation of the university; "no trespass" orders, etc. Such interim actions will remain in place as specified in a notification to the employee or until the allegations are resolved.

-Confidentiality/Privacy of Accommodations and Supportive Measures: The university must maintain the privacy of any supportive measures provided to the complainant or respondent to the extent that maintaining such privacy would not impair the ability of the member to provide supportive measures.
-CRTIX is responsible for determining what information and to whom information will be disclosed based on the circumstances of the allegation, the individuals involved, and related safety needs.
-CRTIX uses discretion and only discloses information to key officials at the institution who perform the tasks necessary for obtaining or providing the particular accommodation or supportive measure.
+Confidentiality/Privacy of Accommodations and Supportive Measures: The university will maintain the private any accommodations or supportive measures provided to the extent that maintaining such privacy would not impair the ability of the institution to provide supportive measures.
+AP/TIX and the WTAMU Office of Civil Rights and Title IX (CRTIX) is responsible for determining what information and to whom information will be disclosed based on the circumstances of the allegation, the individuals involved, and related safety needs.
+AP/ITX and WTAMU CRTIX uses discretion and only discloses information to key officials at the institution who perform the tasks necessary for obtaining or providing the particular accommodation or supportive measure.
 The identity of an alleged victim of sexual harassment, sex-based misconduct, sexual assault, dating/domestic violence, or stalking may only be disclosed to: a) persons employed or under contract with the institution, who are necessary to conduct an investigation of the report or any related hearings; b) a law enforcement officer as necessary to conduct a criminal investigation of the report; c) the person or persons alleged to have perpetrated the incident, to the extent required by other law; or d) potential witnesses to the incident as necessary to conduct an investigation of the report.
-Other areas receiving information related to supportive measures may include, but are not limited to: Offices of the Vice President for Student Affairs, University Police Department, Behavioral Intervention Team, Residential Living, Human Resources, academic departments (direct supervisor, Dean), or non-academic departments (direct supervisor, Vice President, or designee).
-Prior to disclosure, CRTIX will receive consent to disclose the identity of the alleged victim, inform the individual of the information that will be shared, with whom it will be shared, and why.
+Other areas receiving information related to supportive measures may include, but are not limited to: Offices of the

+Provost, University Police Department, Behavioral Intervention Team, Human Resources, academic departments (direct supervisor, Dean), or non-academic departments (direct supervisor, Vice President, or designee).
+Prior to disclosure, AP/TIX or CRTIX will receive consent to disclose the identity of the alleged victim, inform the individual of the information that will be shared, with whom it will be shared, and why.